daronphang/coding_resources/computer-science/filesystems/basics.md

 ### FAT

 Supported by Windows, FAT is considered simple and reliable, and is modeled after legacy file systems.
 However, cannot match with performance and scalability of modern file systems.
+FAT data structure is a table which stores information about which clusters are used, free or possibly unusable.

 #### exFAT